MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/faq-migrate-data.md

    2. In **User Management**, select **Add User** and follow the instructions.

    For more information go to [Add users and assign licenses at the same time](/microsoft-365/admin/add-users/add-users?view=o365-worldwide).
-2. Add the online user accounts in the Business Central online environment:
+2. Add the online user accounts to the Business Central online environment:

    1. Sign in to [Business Central online](https://businesscentral.dynamic.com).
    2. Open the **Users** page, select **Update users from Microsoft 365** and follow the instructions.